AndrewLester/blog/src/routes/posts/_posts/svelte-and-markdowns-relationship.md

 </CodeComparison>
 </div>

 Pretty confusing, right?
-This code isn't even valid because the `ImageLink` component has two `href` attributes.
+This code isn't even valid because the `Link` component has two `href` attributes.
 Well, if that wasn’t confusing enough, there’s a third case where it appropriately avoids changing the component and its CSS vars.
 This only happens if the component is used at the start of a line.
 I spent some time trying to figure out why this was happening, and it turns out it's several levels below MDsveX.

 ### Remark, Micromark, and CommonMark